AmrNabiil/ExaminationSystem/README.md

 # ExaminationSystem 📃✒️✅

 The main objective of this examination system is to automate the random generation of exams, performing them online and correcting them based on model answers.
-It was designed and constructed using **MySQLServer database and C# EntityFramework.**
+It was designed and constructed using **MySQLServer database and C# EntityFramework Core.**

-Instructors can choose how many models of the exam should be generated on each course subject.
+Instructors can choose how many models of the exam to be generated on each course topic.
-They can choose the format of the exam, number of MCQ, True or False and Essay Questions on each course subject.
+They can choose the format of the exam, number of MCQ, True or False and Essay Questions on each course topic.
-They can also track how many students took the exam and how well they did on it based on a mark-percentage grading system.
+They can also track how many students took the exam and how well they did based on a mark-percentage grading system.

 Students can take the exam online with all randomly-set questions appearing one after one with their potential answers.